Science37/express-gateway-plugin-skyflowapi/README.md

 ## Introduction

-This plugin for [Express Gateway](https://express-gateway.io) makes it easy to quickly integrate with skyflow vault apis.
-Plugin  policies when used in express gateway pipelines performs the actions on the request payload to the inbound routes.
+The Skyflow plugin for [Express Gateway](https://express-gateway.io) helps you to quickly integrate with Skyflow Vault APIs.
+You can use the plugin policies within Express Gateway Pipelines to perform the actions on the request payload to the inbound routes.

 ## Installation

-Add express-gateway-plugin-skyflowapi to your dependencies
+To add express-gateway-plugin-skyflowapi to your dependencies, run the following command:

 ```bash
     "express-gateway-plugin-skyflow-api": "git+ssh://github.com/skyflowtech/express-gateway-plugin-skyflowapi.git"
 ```

 ## Example
-A sample gateway with skyflow api policy is present in examples folder.
-Create a vault in skyflow and replace the params present in the [gateway.config.yml file](/examples/config/gateway.config.yml).
+A sample gateway with Skyflow API policy is available in the examples folder.
+Create a Vault in Skyflow and replace the parameters listed in the [gateway.config.yml file](/examples/config/gateway.config.yml).

 ## Quick start

-1. Create a vault in skyflow studio and create a service account for the vault.
-Download the service account credentials.
+1. Create a Vault in Skyflow Studio.

+2. Create a Service Account for the vault.
+Download the Service Account credentials.

-2. Add the plugin to the system config file
+3. Add the plugin to the system config file as follows:
 ```yml
 plugins:
   skyflow-api: {}
 ```

-3. Add the configuration keys to [gateway.config.yml file](https://www.express-gateway.io/docs/configuration/gateway.config.yml/).
+4. Add the configuration keys to the [gateway.config.yml file](https://www.express-gateway.io/docs/configuration/gateway.config.yml/).

 ```yaml
 policies: